Fabulously-Optimized/vanilla-installer-python/usage.md

 Because of Linux having many different package managers, we've decided to make the way to install on Linux via `pip`, or building from source using `python` and `poetry`.

 1. Install Python 3.8 or higher (3.11 recommended) from your package manager - for example `sudo apt install python3` or `sudo pacman -S python`
-2. Run `pip3 install vanilla-installer`.
-If you want the GUI - run `pip3 install vanilla-installer[gui]`.
+2. Run `pip3 install vanilla-installer[gui]`.
-3. Then you can run `vanilla-installer` for the CLI or `vanilla-installer-gui` for the GUI if you installed it.
+3. Then you can run `vanilla-installer-gui` for the GUI if you installed it.
 Prefix it with `python3 -m` if you have issues.

 [1]: https://github.com/Fabulously-Optimized/vanilla-installer/releases/latest
 [2]: https://discord.gg/fabulously-optimized-859124104644788234